prebid/prebid-server-java/docs/config-app.md

 - `vertx.worker-pool-size` - set the maximum number of worker threads to be used by the Vert.x instance.
 - `vertx.uploads-dir` - directory that Vert.x [BodyHandler](http://vertx.io/docs/apidocs/io/vertx/ext/web/handler/BodyHandler.html) will use to store multi-part file uploads.
 This parameter exists to allow to change the location of the directory Vert.x will create because it will and there is no way to make it not.
-- `vertx.http-server-instances` - how many http server instances should be created.
-This parameter affects how many CPU cores will be utilized by the application.
-Rough assumption - one http server instance will keep 1 CPU core busy.
 - `vertx.init-timeout-ms` - time to wait for asynchronous initialization steps completion before considering them stuck.
 When exceeded - exception is thrown and Prebid Server stops.
 - `vertx.enable-per-client-endpoint-metrics` - enables HTTP client metrics per destination endpoint (`host:port`)